Meadowlarke/Bibliography/Bibliography.md

 > **This paper gives a history of anthropological theories of body, space, and culture.**

-> p.
 10: Definition of "embodied spaces"

-> p.
 10: Discussion of the body.

-> p.
 12: Mauss' concepts of "techniques of the body" and "habitus."

-> p.
 12: Discussion of the shortcomings of prior utilization of the body in social sciences.

-> p.
 13: Personal space.

-> p.
 13: Appearance of the term "proxemics."

-> p.
 13: Appearance of the term "embodied space."

-> p.
 15: Sitting and culture.

 ### Lowe, Melanie.
 "Rethinking the Undergraduate Music History Sequence in the Information Age." _Journal of Music History Pedagogy_ 5, no. 2 (2015): 65–71.